 A listing of just the most renowned highlights would fill a book, but the most popular is da Vinci’s Mona Lisa, which draws millions of visitors a year.
 The sheer size and volume of the art demands a careful strategy, lest you be overwhelmed.
 Self-guided tours are available online with quirky themes like masterpieces, outsized works, romantic love, and lions.

-Thought it’s often overlooked, the medieval Louvre section in the basement showcases the foundations of the original fortress, including a dungeon and moat.
+Thought it’s often overlooked, the mediaeval Louvre section in the basement showcases the foundations of the original fortress, including a dungeon and moat.